 We also use a myriad of other higher-level lightweight frameworks like Firebase, Core Bluetooth, SwiftUI, PubNub, etc.

 At the same time, we refrain from working with DIY app-building platforms (also referred to as frameworks by some developers) because they hardly manage to get a polished product out.
-It’s but a simple tool to get a prototype out without hiring developers.
+It’s but a simple tool to get a prototype out without hiring mobile app developers.

 Schedule a call for a free consultation if you have the passion and budget to orchestrate a successful and powerful mobile app.
 Of course, it does take more than making sense of all these frameworks, but we’ll be your perfect tech-savvy sidekick.